-Enter your salary into the calculator above to find out how taxes in Hong Kong affect your income.
-You'll then get your estimated take home pay, a detailed breakdown of your potential tax liability, and a quick summary down here so you can have a better idea of what to expect when planning your budget.
+Enter your employment income into the salary calculator above to estimate how taxes in Hong Kong may affect your finances.
+You'll then get your estimated take home pay, an estimated breakdown of your potential tax liability, and a quick summary down here so you can have a better idea of what to possibly expect when planning your budget.

 Quick Facts about Hong Kong